Shanksum/bruh-clips/readme.md

 5. The user lands on the new page and can copy the link to share it.
 Thumbnail and videoname will be used in the link preview on any social media which supports the [Open Graph Protocol](https://ogp.me/).
 6. 48 hours after uploading, the cron job will delete thumbnail, videofile and HTML page from the server.
 All visitors after that will be redirected to a [404 page](web/404.html).

  ## ToDos
  1. Create a custom validation for the upload form.
  2. Integrate the possibility to cut/trim a clip before uploading using ffmpeg and server-side rendering.
+ 3. Set up CI/CD for this repository to publish changes directly to [bruh-clips.com](https://bruh-clips.com).

+ (not in that order)